phocks/devblog/content/2024-02-13-in-browser-wasm-we-trust.md

 </html>
 ```

-Now serve your root directory with miniserve or another static file server and open your browser.
+Now serve your root directory with [miniserve](https://github.com/svenstaro/miniserve) or another static file server and open `index.html` in your browser.
 You should see the result of the `fibonacci` function in the console.